 Kythnos is particularly famous for the pilgrimage to the church of Panagia Kanala.
 In this blessed location, the pine forest is harmonically combined with golden beaches, while from the picturesque coves visitors dive in the vastness of the Aegean Sea.
 The village took its name from the church of Panagia Kanala, the protector of the island.
 In this church, one of the most beautiful in the Cyclades, you can see the miracle-working icon of Panagia, which was found by fishermen in a canal as the tradition says.
 On the right side of the church, there is a beautiful beach with deep blue water.
 Behind this beach, there is a second smaller beach with blue-green water.

 On the southern side of the island is Agios Dimitrios, the most faraway village from Chora.
 This is a picturesque village with traditional taverns along its sandy beach.
 Large tamarisks and rocky formations make this place very interesting, while in August white lilies grow on the sand.

-From the village of Agios Dimitrios you can easily reach Petroussa and Alyki, two beaches with wild, virgin landscape.
-With car or boat, you can visit the beaches of Simousi, Gaidouromantra and Skylou, ideal places if you are looking for calm, sandy beaches.
+From the village of Agios Dimitrios you can easily reach Petroussa and Alyki, two beaches with a wild, virgin landscape.
+With car or boat, you can visit the beaches of Simousi, Gaidouromantra, and Skylou, ideal places if you are looking for calm, sandy beaches.